 Patricia Cavalhier

-Patricia is the Director of Legal Services at TVOntario.
+Patricia is the Legal Counsel/Manager, Legal Services at TVOntario.
 Patricia details her journey as an internationally trained lawyer that led her to Osgoode’s Professional LLM to pursue her legal career in Canada.

 Student Services